What is a Windows reboot loop?

 System reboots or restarts are perfectly normal when a machine is first powered on or is restarted to complete the installation of an update, a patch or other system hardware and software changes.
 Only a single boot process should be necessary to initialize system hardware, hand off boot control from the firmware (BIOS) to the operating system and perform a complete boot of the OS.

 A boot process includes a myriad of different "handshakes" to detect hardware, load drivers and perform countless other steps between the Windows Startup icon and the desktop.
 In a properly-configured and functional computer, those handshakes occur without incident, and the system successfully completes its boot cycle to the Start screen or desktop environment.

-But an error or unexpected response encountered during a boot step can cause the boot process to restart in an effort to clear the problem.
-Windows simply tries to boot again -- leading to a continuous loop.
+But an error or unexpected response encountered during a boot step can cause the boot process to restart in an attempt to clear the problem.
+Windows simply tries to boot again, leading to a continuous loop.

 For example, reboot loops may occur after you make a change to the system firmware settings, install new drivers or a Windows Update, inadvertently launch malware from an infected download, email an attachment or URL or even install a new role in Windows Server.

 Firmware changes are easy to correct: Re-enter the system's Setup in the moments after a reboot, revert any changes, and then allow the system to restart.
 As the boot process hands off to Windows, try starting Windows in safe mode.

 If the system performs a stable boot to safe mode, it is usually possible to run a complete malware scan and use System Restore or other repair tools -- depending on your Windows version -- to undo any updates or software installations that might have preceded the reboot loop.
 Keep in mind that some repair or restoration processes may require Windows installation or user-generated repair media.